 You will want to reach out to past and present employers as applicable.
 Also, speak to previous landlords and roommates if possible This will give you a better idea of how they are day to day.
 You can ask for personal references as well, but these will likely simply friends of the applicant who won’t typically have any disparaging remarks.

 Make Your Decision

 This shouldn’t be taken into lightly.
 Think about all of the factors and what you have learned about the prospective tenant.
 Listen to your gut and don’t rent to anyone you are unsure about.
-Having the wrong tenant living in your NI renatl property can cost you a fortune.
+Having the wrong tenant living in your Northwest Indiana renatl property can cost you a fortune.